travelping/cennsonic/kube/README.md

 $ kube tools-ubuntu root@192.168.10.11 install ubuntu
 ```

-The specified username ("ubuntu" in this case) will be created on the host if
+The specified user ("ubuntu" in this case) will be created on the host if does
-does not exist.
-This user will later be used to install the cluster components
+not exist.
+This user will later be used to install the cluster components from
-from (to avoid doing it from root).
-If you have an existing preferable user on
+(to avoid doing it from root).
+If you have an existing preferable user on the
-the machine, for example "vagrant" specify it.
+machine, for example "vagrant" specify it.

-The are known issues with "admin" user, so it should be avoided.
+The are known issues with "admin" user, so better to avoid.

 ### Download

 The download stage installs required binaries, [Docker] images and initial
 manifests to run Cennsonic core components.
 The master and worker node
-components are a bit different therefore we specify type of a node during
+components are different therefore we specify type of a node during download:
-download:

 ```
 $ kube tools <Host SSH> install <master|worker> <Kubernetes Version>